Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 David Tian: Or on YouTube for free.

-So, getting your purpose and figuring out the meaning behind it – your true purpose isn’t some job.
+So, getting your purpose and figuring out the meaning behind it – I always think is your true purpose isn’t some job.
 It’s not a career.
 It’s not the work you do.
 It can be part of your purpose, it can be related to it, but it’s got to be something in the now because that would be the only thing that truly fulfills.
 When you ask yourself – when did I think, “Yeah, this is it.
 This is what life is about.
 If you think about that, it’s always something in the now.
 But you never go like, “Yeah, this is what life’s about, dreaming about five years in the future.”
-That’s something experience you had in the now.
+Now it’s like something, some experience you had in the now. .

 But like you were saying, if you take a step back and realize you actually have all of the resources.
 And the things that truly bring happiness aren’t going to be those external goods.
 They are always going to be something that you can experience in the now and that you’ve already experienced.
 In the Lifestyle Mastery course I’m releasing soon, there’s a whole module on the meaning and purpose of your life.